Mum whose son died in care of the state urges other families to join call for statutory public inquiry into Essex mental health services.

 Melanie says, ‘So many have died in the community and as inpatients with repeat failings being uncovered, it must stop’

-Melanie has been campaigning for a Public Inquiry in to the North Essex Partnership Trust for over 5 years now.
+Melanie has been campaigning for a Statutory Public Inquiry in to Essex Mental Health Services touching on ten years.

 Melanie is joined by multiple families and this is a shout out to others.

 NADINE DORRIES MP HAS ANNOUNCED HER COVER UP INQUIRY WHICH IS BEING COMMISSIONED.
 WE WILL ACCEPT NOTHING LESS THAN AN INQUIRY WITH STATUTORY POWERS TO COMPEL WITNESSES TO ATTEND AND EVIDENCE TO BE PRESENTED.

 Melanie has now also given her support to a new group set up in Southend in the wake of a damning Ofsted report in 2018, which concluded some of the most vulnerable young people in Southend were being let down by Southend Council’s special educational needs and disabilities (SEND) provision.